-What is Psychoanalytic Therapy?: Developed by Sigmund Freud in the late 1800s, psychoanalytic therapy (or psychoanalysis) is a talking therapy which focuses on bringing the unconscious to the conscious mind.
+What is Psychoanalytic Therapy?: Developed by Sigmund Freud in the late 1800s, psychoanalytic therapy (or psychoanalysis) is a talking therapy that focuses on bringing the unconscious to the conscious mind.

 In psychoanalysis, your therapist is likely to prefer frequent and regular meetings, and traditional psychoanalysis can last for many years, although modern psychoanalytic therapy is likely to be more flexible.
 Although many therapists incorporate some elements of psychoanalysis in other forms of therapy, pure psychoanalysis is now quite uncommon.